nanosai/stream-ops-java/README.md

 use Stream Ops is:

-Clone / forl Stream Ops and both of the dependencies (RION Ops + Mem Ops) and build all three locally to get Stream Ops working.
+Clone / fork Stream Ops and both of the dependencies (RION Ops + Mem Ops) and build all three locally to get Stream Ops working.

 In a near future we will create a Nanosai aggregate repository which will contain all of our distributed systems, distributed data and data science related projects in one repository.
 Then you can fork just one project to play with everything!
 That aggregate repository will get updated with new versions of the individual projects as they are released, and we will make sure that all versions play well together in each release of the aggregate repository.